 How to Move Your Pets: Tips on Moving With Dogs, Cats and More

-Make moving stress-free for pets and help them get acclimated to their new home
+Making a major move or just going down the street?
+Don't worry!
+We're here to help make moving stress-free for pets and help them get acclimated to their new home.

-Pets add complications to buying and selling a home, but with a bit of planning moving your animals can go smoothly.
+If you’re wracking your brain on how to move with pets, you aren’t alone.
+Planning a move with your pet can be complicated, but a bit of planning can make all the difference.
 The key is to avoid stressing your furry friends while keeping things easy on yourself.
-Consider the following tips whether you’re moving dogs, cats or other pets.
+Consider the following tips when relocating with your fluffy, feathered or scaly family member.

 Know Local Laws and Regulations

 Many municipalities require dogs, cats and large or exotic animals to be registered.
 Some require pets (especially dogs) to wear tags identifying that they are up to date on their various vaccines.
 Some zoning regulations may prohibit animals like pigs, goats and chickens altogether.

 If moving into a condo, apartment or subdivision, always make sure you speak with a rep and read the fine pet-print!
 Most spots have limits on pet sizes or the number of pets allowed, as well as info about pet-friendly common areas and fencing/leashing.

 Pets and Potential Homebuyers Shouldn’t Mix